 Figure 13 (corresponding to Figure 11) shows the root mean squared error for both test and train prediction of the biscuit dough data.
 Here four different methods have minimum test prediction error for the four responses.
-As the structure of the data is similar to the first example, the pattern in the prediction is also similar for all methods.
+As the structure of the data is similar to that of the first example, the pattern in the prediction is also similar for all methods.

-The prediction performance on the test data of the envelop methods appears to be more stable compared to the PCR and PLS methods.
-Furthermore, the envelope methods obtain good performance generally using fewer components, which is in accordance with Figure 6.
+The prediction performance on the test data of the envelope methods appears to be more stable compared to the PCR and PLS methods.
+Furthermore, the envelope methods achieve good performance generally using fewer components, which is in accordance with Figure 6.

-Discussions and Conclusion
+Discussion and Conclusion

-Analysis with both simulated data and real data have shown that the envelope methods are more stable, less influenced by relpos and gamma and are in general performed better than PCR and PLS methods.
+Analysis using both simulated data and real data has shown that the envelope methods are more stable, less influenced by relpos and gamma and in general perform better than PCR and PLS methods.
 These methods are also found to be less dependent on the number of components.

-Since each facets in the Figure 5 and 6 have own scales, despite having some large prediction errors seen at the right tail, envelope methods still have smaller prediction error and have used fewer number of components than the other methods.
+Since the facets in Figures 5 and 6 have their own scales, despite having some large prediction errors seen at the right tail, envelope methods still have a smaller prediction error and have used fewer number of components than the other methods.

 Particularly in the case of simultaneous envelope, since users can specify the number of dimension for the response envelope, the method can leverage the relevant space of response while PCR, PLS and Xenv are constrained to play only on predictor space.

-Further, we have fixed the coefficient of determination (R2) constant throughtout all the designs.
-Initial simulations (not shown) indicated that low R2 affect all methods in similar manner and the MANOVA is hightly dominated by R2.
-Keeping the value of R2 fixed has allowed us to analyze other factors properly.
+Furthermore, we have fixed the coefficient of determination (R2) as a constant throughout all the designs.
+Initial simulations (not shown) indicated that low R2 affects all methods in a similar manner and that the MANOVA is highly dominated by R2.
+Keeping the value of R2 fixed has allowed us to analyse other factors properly.

-Two clear comment can be made about the effect of correlation of response on the prediction methods.
+Two clear comments can be made about the effect of correlation of response on the prediction methods.
 Highly correlated response has shown highest prediction error in general and the effect is most distinct in envelope methods.
-Since the envelope methods identifies the relevant space as the span of relevant eigenvectors, the methods are able to obtain the minimum average prediction error by using fewer number of components for all levels of eta.
+Since the envelope methods identifies the relevant space as the span of relevant eigenvectors, the methods are able to obtain the minimum average prediction error by using a lesser number of components for all levels of eta.

-As of our knowledge, the effect of correlation in the response on PCR and PLS methods are less explored.
-In this regards, it is interesting to see that these methods have used large number of components and returned larger prediction error than envelope methods in the case of highly correlated responses.
-In order to fully understand the effect of eta, it is necessary to study the estimation performance of these methods at different number of components.
+To our knowledge, the effect of correlation in the response on PCR and PLS methods has been explored only to a limited extent.
+In this regard, it is interesting to see that these methods have applied a large number of components and returned a larger prediction error than envelope methods in the case of highly correlated responses.
+To fully understand the effect of eta, it is necessary to study the estimation performance of these methods with different numbers of components.

-In addition, since using principal components or actual variables as predictors in envelope methods have shown similar results, we have used principal components that have explained 97.5% of the variation as mentioned previously in the cases of envelope methods for the designs where p>n.
-As the envelope methods are based on MLE and this can be an alternative way of using the methods in data with wide predictors.
-The results from this study will help researcher to understand these methods for different nature of data.
-We encourage researcher to use newly developed methods such as envlope based on the nature of data they are working on.
+In addition, since using principal components or actual variables as predictors in envelope methods has shown similar results, we have used principal components that have explained 97.5% of the variation as mentioned previously in the cases of envelope methods for the designs where p>n.
+As the envelope methods are based on MLE, this can be an alternative way of using the methods in data with wide predictors.
+The results from this study will help researchers understand these methods for different nature of data.
+We encourage researchers to use newly developed methods such as the envelope with the nature of data they are working on.

-Since, this study have focused entirely on prediction performance, further analysis of their estimative properties of these methods is required.
-A study of estimation error and the behaviour of methods on non-optimal number of components can give deeper understanding of these methods.
+Since, this study has focused entirely on prediction performance, a further analysis of the estimative properties of these methods is required.
+A study of estimation error and the behaviour of methods on non-optimal number of components may result in a deeper understanding of these methods.